Pawsitively Purrrfect Pets And Their Superstar Athlete Owners

 Ernie Sims and the Zoo

 If you read the prior slide, you’d know that Ernie Sims was the man behind Louis Delmas’ pet alligator.
-Sims, a former linebacker, had a special place in his heart for two things: big hits and exotic pets.
+Sims, a former linebacker, had a special place in his heart for two highly disparate things: big hits and exotic pets.

 While playing in Detroit, Sims turned his house into a private zoo.
 Some exotic animals in Sims’ collection included alligators, lizards, snakes, sharks, tarantulas and birds.
 Sims reportedly spent around $1,000 per week on food for the pets.

 When Sims left Detroit, he gave away his collection to the pet store he purchased them from.
+Is it a coincidence that Simms only played for teams named after animals (except for the Cowboys)?

 Mike Miller and Sonny